OC/OVAG Veterinary Workshop

 The 2012 event was held in Kuala Lumpur from July 9-13, 2012.

 Orangutans are in severe crisis.
 The largest of the great apes found in Asia, their natural range is limited to the islands of Borneo and Sumatra, and their rainforest homes are disappearing quickly.
-More than 80 percent of the orangutans’ habitat has been destroyed over the last 20 years, and OC’s research teams believe that, as of 2012, there are no more than 40,000 orangutans thought to exist in the wild.
-At the current rate of decline, experts believe that orangutans may become extinct in the wild within 25 years.
+More than 80 percent of the orangutans’ habitat has been destroyed over the last 20 years, and OC’s research teams believe that in 2014 there are no more than 40,000 orangutans thought to exist in the wild.
+At the current rate of decline, orangutans may become extinct in the wild within 25 years.

 The primary threats to orangutans are illegal logging and habitat destruction, human encroachment, the conversion of rainforests to oil palm plantations, and the pet trade.
 As a result of such intense pressures, an extremely large number of orphaned orangutans exist in rehabilitation centers across Borneo and Sumatra.
 These orangutans – which number approximately 1,600 – arrive bearing a host of physical and emotional wounds, and require intense veterinary care to recover.